MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 ### Learning Rate - Hyperparameter search

-Based on the best initial learning rate found from the previous evaluation we conduct a hyperparameter search with bayesian optimization.
+Based on the best initial learning rate found from the previous experiment we conduct a hyperparameter search with bayesian optimization.
 The objective is to evaluate if it is sufficient to select a learning rate based on a few guesses or if significant improvements are still possible from the previous best found learning rate.
-The evaluation was done based on the _Sweep_ feature from _Weights & Biases_ (https://wandb.ai).
+The experiment was done based on the _Sweep_ feature from _Weights & Biases_ (https://wandb.ai).

 In total over 150 runs were conducted with _Sweep_ and its results are shown in Figure 3.
 The left side of the Figure shows the used learning rates, while the right shows the achieved mAP score.
 More successful runs are colored as yellow while less successful ones as purple.
-Most runs that performed well are found in the range of [0.0012, 0.0004], which concurs with the two best learning rates of 0.001 and 0.0005 from the previous evaluation.
+Most runs that performed well are found in the range of [0.0012, 0.0004], which concurs with the two best learning rates of 0.001 and 0.0005 from the previous experiment.
 However, even though over 150 different initial learning rates were tested the previous best mAP score of 0.57 could only be improved by 0.03 mAP to a total of 0.6 mAP.
 It can be concluded that choosing the best learning rate from a few guesses is sufficient to achieve good results and that a hyperparameter search over the learning rate does not improve the results significantly.